cindydao95/LegalCaseTextClassification/Cleaned_Data/README.md

 Cleaned the Label/target variables and group into six labels.

-Drop missing rows at the text column/
+Drop missing rows at the text column.